CAREamics/careamics.github.io/docs/guides/careamist_api/usage/model_export.md

 1. The model export should be a `.zip` file, if not CAREamics will add the extension.

 2. Give the model a name that is informative!
+It should consist of letters, numbers, hyphens and underscores.

 3. We need an input array to verify the export, the input and the prediction will be packaged in the BMZ model.
 They will also be used to create the cover of the model if